Computer tower: Full-tower

 Full-tower cases, typically 20 in or more in height, are designed for maximum scalability.
 For case modding enthusiasts and gamers wanting to play the most technically challenging video games, the full-tower case also makes for an ideal gaming PC case because of their ability to accommodate extensive water cooling setups and larger case fans.
-Traditionally, full-tower systems had between four to six externally accessible half-height 5.25-inch drive bays and up to ten 3.5-inch drive bays.
+Traditionally, full-tower systems had between four and six externally accessible half-height 5.25-inch drive bays and up to ten 3.5-inch drive bays.
 Some full-tower cases included locking side-doors and other physical security features to prevent theft of the discs inside those bays.
-However, as modern computing technology has moved away from mechanical removable media drives toward solid-state devices such as USB flash drives, solid-state drives (SSDs) and large-capacity external storage as well as cloud storage, such an abundance of internal and external drive bays is less common.
+However, as modern computing technology has moved away from mechanical hard drives and optical drives toward solid-state devices such as USB flash drives, solid-state drives (SSDs), large-capacity external storage, and cloud storage, such an abundance of internal and external drive bays is less common.
 More recent full-tower cases instead only have one or two external drive bays, or none at all, with the internal bays moved elsewhere in the case to free up room and improve airflow.

 Full-tower cases readily fit full-size ATX motherboards but may also accommodate smaller microATX motherboards due to the former standard's interoperability in mounting holes.
-Full-tower cases may also have increased dimensional depth and length over their shorter counterparts, allowing them to accommodate Extended ATX motherboards, larger graphics cards and heatsinks.
+Full-tower cases may also have increased dimensional depth and length over their shorter counterparts, allowing them to accommodate Extended ATX motherboards, larger graphics cards and heat sinks.
 Since the 2010s, full-tower cases are commonly used by enthusiasts as showpiece cases with custom water cooling, RGB LED lighting, and tempered glass or acrylics side panel.
 They may also hold two motherboards (as is the case with the Corsair 1000D) and dual power supplies (Corsair 900D).

 Mid-tower

 Mid-tower cases, usually between 16 in and 20 in in height, are the most common form factor of personal computer towers.
-Before the late 2010s, mid-towers contained between three to four 5.25-inch drive bays and an equivalent number of 3.5-inch bays to house optical disc drives, floppy disk drives and hard disk drives, leaving just enough room for a standard ATX motherboard and power supply unit.
+Before the late 2010s, mid-towers contained between three and four 5.25-inch drive bays and an equivalent number of 3.5-inch bays to house optical disc drives, floppy disk drives and hard disk drives, leaving just enough room for a standard ATX motherboard and power supply unit.
 Since the widespread adoption of USB flash drives, solid-state drives (which take up far less space than spinning hard disk drives) and the declining usage of internal optical drives, the number of drive bays has become less of a concern to the contemporary computer user, the internal space of mid-towers is now used more commonly for closed-loop water coolers, dual graphics cards, and tightly stacked SSDs.